-The Company performs its goodwill test annually during the third quarter or more often if circumstances require.
-During the third quarter of 2012, the Company elected to first assess qualitative factors.
+In order to align with the new fiscal year, the Company elected to perform its goodwill test annually during the quarter ending June 30 or more often if circumstances require; previously, the Company performed its goodwill test annually during the quarter ending September 30.
+During the quarter ended June 30, 2013, the Company elected to first assess qualitative factors.
 The qualitative assessment included an evaluation of factors such as macroeconomic conditions, industry and market considerations, cost factors, overall financial performance, as well as other relevant events and circumstances that affect the fair value or carrying amount.
-Based on this qualitative assessment, there was no impairment indicators that would indicate that it is more likely than not that the fair value of the Company's oil and gas reporting unit is less than its carrying amount.
-As such, the Company did not perform the two-step goodwill impairment test during 2012.
+Based on this qualitative assessment, there were no impairment indicators that would indicate that it is more likely than not that the fair value of the Company's oil and gas reporting unit is less than its carrying amount.
+As such, the Company did not perform the two-step goodwill impairment test during fiscal year 2013.
 In previous years, the Company's goodwill impairment review consisted of a two-step process.
 The first step is to determine the fair value of its reporting unit and compare it to the carrying value of the related net assets.
 Fair value is determined based on the Company's estimates of market values.
 If this fair value exceeds the carrying value no further analysis or goodwill write down is required.
 The second step is required if the fair value of the Company's reporting unit is less than the carrying value of the net assets.
 In this step the implied fair value of the Company's reporting unit is allocated to all the underlying assets and liabilities, including both recognized and unrecognized tangible and intangible assets, based on their fair values.
 If necessary, goodwill is then written down to its implied fair value.
-If the fair value of the Company's reporting unit is less than the book value (including goodwill), then goodwill is reduced to its implied fair values at the time of the test in prior years included the Company's market capitalization and discounted future cash flows based on estimated reserves and production, future development and operating costs and future oil and natural gas prices.
+If the fair value of the Company's reporting unit is less than the book value (including goodwill), then goodwill is reduced to its implied fair value and the amount of the write down is charged against earnings.
+The assumptions used by the Company in calculating its reporting unit fair values at the time of the test in prior years included the Company's market capitalization and discounted future cash flows based on estimated reserves and production, future development and operating costs and future oil and natural gas prices.
 Material adverse changes to any of the factors considered could lead to an impairment of all or a portion of the Company's goodwill in future periods.

-The Company completed its annual goodwill impairment test during the third quarters of 2012, 2011 and 2010.
+The Company completed its annual goodwill impairment test during the quarter ended June 30, 2013 and the quarters ended September 30, 2012, 2011 and 2010.
 Based on these reviews, no goodwill impairments were deemed necessary.